ShadowKing47/prescription_analyzer/README.md

-# Drug Dosage Explanation Chatbot
+# Drug Dosage Explanation and Medical Assistant

-An intelligent chatbot that explains medication dosages based on prescription information, powered by machine learning and natural language processing.
+An intelligent healthcare application that explains medication dosages based on prescription information and provides medical assistance through a dual-mode chat interface.

 ## Features